ValeriaReveles/Portfolio/README.md

-# Welcome to my Portfolio (work in progress)!
+# Welcome to my Web Portfolio (under construction)!

-I am a full stack web developer based in San Antonio, Texas with a passion for bringing people's visions to life via code!
+I am a full stack web developer based in San Antonio, Texas with a passion for bringing people's ideas to life via code!

 I like to combing clean and efficient code with creative UI/UX designs in order to deliver intuitive, secure, and innovative experiences to clients.